 • Enables a fresh start: Downsizing allows you to reimagine your living space, allowing you to curate a home filled with things that truly matter and that reflect your ideal lifestyle.

 • Makes moving easier: After decluttering, you will have less to pack, unpack, and organize in your new space.
-Even if you aren’t moving into a smaller house, downsizing will make your move easier and quicker, particularly for international and interstate moves.
+Even if you aren’t moving into a smaller house, downsizing will make your move easier and quicker, particularly for long distance moves where you are using international and interstate moving companies.

 • Maximizes storage space: By downsizing, you can maximize the available storage space in your new home and ensure that everything you own has a designated place.